 My first time seeing an Alaska Airline plane

 When I saw an Alaska Airline plane at the Sacramento (California) airport for the first time in my life, I wonderedWho on Earth lives in Alaska? #travel #Alaskalife Click To Tweet

 Well, in Fairbanks only about 30% of the inhabitants are born in Alaska.
 This means 70% moved there.
 Where do these other people come from?
 This question reminds me of the little toddler with his father at the Fairbanks airport in the crowd of people who were waiting to pick up their folks.
 The little boy asked his dad “where do new Alaskans come from?”
 The dad answered “From the airport.” 🙂 I am one of those.
 I came to Fairbanks in 2001 and since then made Fairbanks to my personal runway ;).

 LOTD: Chinos with aviator leather jacket

 I am wearing chinos with a slouchy V-neck cashmere sweater and pointy-toe pumps on a cool summer day.
 The chinos are rolled up to above the ankle for a polished casual vibe.
 The statement necklace “fills” the neckline.
 Together with the silver pumps it adds a feminine touch to the otherwise boyish casual outfit.
-You can see how I styled the chinos in a different way in the post at the link.

 Since it was a bit chilly and humid an oversize summer cashmere sweater with short sleeves was a good choice to stay comfortable temperature-wise.
 The bomber jacket serves to stay warm during the cool early morning and evening hours on a day with maximum temperatures in the lower 70s (23oC).
 Adding an aviator leather jacket is also a great option for protection on a windy day.